 Johns Hopkins University, School of Medicine

-Seeking to understand the molecular changes caused by obesity that promote breast cancer and to develop new strategies to counter these changes.
+- Seeking to understand the molecular links between obesity and breast cancer and to develop new strategies to counter these changes.

 Dr. Sharma is an Associate Professor in the Department of Oncology, Sidney Kimmel Comprehensive Cancer Center at Johns Hopkins.
 She obtained her doctorate in Molecular Biology and Oncology from the University of Delhi.
 She then completed fellowships at both the University of Maryland and the Sidney Kimmel Comprehensive Cancer Center training under the mentorship of Dr. Nancy Davidson.